How to buy Metgasco (MEL) shares

 Metgasco share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Metgasco 's is 1.4185.
-This would suggest that Metgasco 's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Metgasco 's is 1.4861.
+This would suggest that Metgasco 's shares are more volatile than the average for this exchange and represent, relatively speaking, a higher risk (but potentially also market-beating returns).

-Metgasco Limited engages in the exploration and development of oil and gas properties in Australia.
+Metgasco Limited explores for and develops oil and gas properties in Australia.
 It also invests in and develops associated energy infrastructure.
 The company was incorporated in 1999 and is headquartered in West Perth, Australia.